The woods are lovely, dark and deep,

 The majority of the time I see someone’s art and just want to work with them, so I reach out to see what their rates are and if they have interest in working with me.
 The ideas for designs always come first and then I try to pair an artist with it who I think will translate my idea best.

-These days I do get a decent amount of artists emailing me too and usually it’s because they like the brand or have made literary art independently and I’ve gone on to work with a lot of those artists.
+These days I do get a decent amount of artists emailing me too and usually, it’s because they like the brand or have made literary art independently and I’ve gone on to work with a lot of those artists.
 Alan Campbell is an example of that.
 He emailed me, I loved his work and picked up 3 designs from him and just slapped my Miles to Go vibe onto them.
 When I pitch artists, I do always ask them if there’s anything they would be interested in tackling too.
-Thankfully a lot of artists are really well read and if there’s a book they love, I know the design will be great.
+Thankfully a lot of artists are really well-read and if there’s a book they love, I know the design will be great.

-I first like to establish an artist’s rates to see if I can afford them, because each artist has their own rate set and I know my budgets.
+I first like to establish an artist’s rates to see if I can afford them because each artist has their own rate set and I know my budgets.
 I never ask people to change their rate, but I will sometimes see if there’s a deal to get two designs at once.
-If an artist is out of my budget, I will say thank you and that hopefully I will be back when I can afford them.
+If an artist is out of my budget, I will say thank you and that hopefully, I will be back when I can afford them.
 I also make to make sure someone has the time available and interest in working with me.

 A lot of the artists I use have a lot going on and are at the level that they can choose their projects, so it’s important to me that they want to work together.
 I will both pitch some ideas and books I’m looking to do as well as potential authors I’m always down for.
 If an artist wants to do a Vonnegut that I haven’t done yet, I’m in.
 The hope is that we can either land on something we agree upon that they are interested in or they are open to the idea I have in my design brief, even if they aren’t familiar with the book.

-I’m hands on in the extent of giving ideas, possible compositional elements and overall balance.
-If an artist pitches me with an idea for something they want to do that may be a bit more esoteric but sounds interesting, I am ok saying, ‘for X design I’m looking for, your pricing fits, but if you’d like to also do that other design as a second piece, because it’s less well known, my budget would be X for it,’ and let them decide.
-Good art sells (usually), but the lesser known a book is, the lower the sales for it tend to be and that directly impacts my budget.
+I’m hands-on in the extent of giving ideas, possible compositional elements, and overall balance.
+If an artist pitches me with an idea for something they want to do that maybe a bit more esoteric but sounds interesting, I am ok saying, ‘for X design I’m looking for, your pricing fits, but if you’d like to also do that other design as a second piece because it’s less well known, my budget would be X for it,’ and let them decide.
+Good art sells (usually), but the lesser-known a book is, the lower the sales for it tend to be, and that directly impacts my budget.

-For an example of my level of involvement, on the new ‘Lord of the Flies‘ design I told the artist I wanted the kid as the main focal element with the spear and shell and to have the other kids as a background supporting element, my max size proportions for a print and number of colors.
-I was sent some rough sketches to establish composition, approved one and we moved on to the final piece.
+For an example of my level of involvement, on the new ‘Lord of the Flies‘ design, I told the artist I wanted the kid as the main focal element with the spear and shell and to have the other kids as a background supporting element, my max size proportions for a print and number of colors.
+I was sent some rough sketches to establish the composition, approved one and we moved on to the final piece.
 Once I got the art, I felt that the main child needed to be a little larger, so I hacked and slashed some things in the art to make it work better for a shirt and made sure the artist was ok with my changes before I proceeded to get ready to print it.
 I changed some colors and picked the garment color I felt worked best for Miles to Go and did a limited variant edition on the color he preferred.